ProgrammerManSudjo/Windows-11---Dawn-Glass-Theme/README.md

 - [ ] More wallpaper variety

 ## License
-[Add your license here — MIT is common for dotfiles/rices]
+MIT — see LICENSE for details.